sano-jin/rust-hands-on-wiki/simple-wiki-backend/README.md

 use pulldown_cmark::{html, Options, Parser};
 ```

-Create `public/edit` and `public/pages`
 Since we are adding the new markdown files in the `public/edit` directory
 and the newly generated html files in the `public/pages` directory,
-we need to create the both directory.
+we need to create the both directory beforehand.
-since generating the files without the directories will cause OS error `No such file or directory`.
+Generating the files without the directories will cause OS error `No such file or directory`.

 ```sh
 cd public